Xymist/hugo-public/content/post/finally-moved.md

 Let's make a new person: `sudo adduser yoursite-admin` again, and assign ownership to them: `sudo chown -R yoursite-admin /var/www/yoursitename/`.
 This person also needs to have root privileges for some things, so `sudo visudo` and add the line `yoursite-admin    ALL=(ALL:ALL) ALL` just underneath the equivalent line for YOURNAME.
 You should also add `Defaults insults` underneath the other Defaults declarations.

-Now just `su - yoursite-admin` and you're ready to start getting ready to publish.
+Now just `su - yoursite-admin` and you can start getting ready to publish.

 You should already be in ~, as that's the default when you switch users with `-`.
 Run `mkdir yoursite.git && cd yoursite.git && git init --bare` This will create a new Git repository, especially for you to push files to.
 You need to tell it what to do with them, though.